StudyFrenchSpanish

 Due to Brazil’s rapidly growing economy and its economic and geographic closeness to the United States, learning Portuguese is an attractive opportunity for many people.

-Brazil currently has the world’s seventh-largest economy and is rapidly growing, with an influential role in global markets such as agriculture, energy, iron and steel, textiles, machinery and equipment, and manufacturing.
+Brazil has the world’s seventh-largest economy and is rapidly growing.
+It is influential in global markets for agriculture, energy, iron and steel, textiles, machinery and equipment, and manufacturing.

 It is not as popular as other European languages like French, Spanish, or German.